steff880/MS3-MyRecipeBook/README.md

 - [CSS3](https://en.wikipedia.org/wiki/CSS)
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language))
+---
 ### Frameworks, Libraries & Programs Used
 - [Materialize](https://materializecss.com/)
     - Materialize was used to help with the responsiveness and styling of the website.
 - [Balsamiq](https://balsamiq.com/)
     - Balsamiq was used for creating the wireframes for this project.
 - [jQuery](https://jquery.com/)
-    - jQuery was mainly used to initialize some Materialize components.
+    - jQuery was used to initialize [Materialize](https://materializecss.com/) and also for the site's functionality, as is Vanilla JS as well
 - [Google Fonts](https://fonts.google.com/)
     - Google Fonts was used to import the **Poppins** font, which was used throughout the project.
 - [Font Awesome](https://fontawesome.com/)